Ted Kennedy (ice hockey): Retirement

-In 1987, Kennedy appeared along with Leaf defenseman of the 1970s, Jim McKenny, in an educational video for the Ontario Government on the dangers to athletes of drug and alcohol abuse.
+In 1987, Kennedy appeared along with Leaf defenceman of the 1970s, Jim McKenny, in an educational video for the Ontario Government on the dangers to athletes of drug and alcohol abuse.
 Kennedy, an abstainer, said he was always considered "one of the boys" on the team even through he did not drink.
 Kennedy's stellar career contrasted with McKenny, considered along with Bobby Orr as the best prospects in junior, had his career negatively impacted by alcoholism.

 During his retirement, Kennedy also participated in Old-Timers hockey for charity benefits.
 He was also an avid golfer, scoring a 215-yard hole in one in 1981 at Scarboro Golf and Country Club.

 On October 3, 1993, Kennedy, along with Syl Apps, were honoured in a pre-game ceremony by having banners raised at Maple Leaf Gardens.

 In 1995, it was reported Kennedy had again returned to live in the hometown of his youth Port Colborne.
 In 1999, Kennedy underwent hip replacement surgery.

 Ted Kennedy was inducted into the Ontario Sports Hall of Fame in 1999.

 Ted Kennedy died on August 14, 2009, in a Port Colborne nursing home, at the age of 83, of congestive heart failure.
 He is survived by his wife Doreen, son Mark, two grandchildren and two great-grandchildren.

 Following the announcement of Kennedy's passing, many fans and papers published tributes, while former NHL players paid their respects.
 Jean Béliveau, a former member of the rival Montreal Canadiens, expressed sadness upon the news, stating "I was certainly happy to play against him, and I'm so sorry to hear (of his death)".
 He added, "He was a complete centreman, a good playmaker, a good passer, good on faceoffs."
 Brian Burke, the Leafs' general manager at the time of Kennedy's passing, issued a statement, reading "He truly was a man of great class and he was one of the most accomplished leaders in our team's long history."
 NHL commissioner Gary Bettman also issued a statement mourning Kennedy's loss.